Improve Goal Setting to Achieve Positive Outcomes

 What drives outcomes in human services programs?
 Goals.

 Goals drive outcomes and the more goals set; the more progress is achieved.
-And while goal-setting is included in most human services programs, it is not widely and intentionally practiced.
-Program staff may set a goal or two with participants, but not return to the goal to access progress months later.
-Without a plan forward, progress towards desired results is difficult for anyone to achieve, let alone those dealing with the toxic stress of poverty.
+And while goal-setting is encouraged in most human services programs, it is not widely and intentionally practiced.
+Program staff may set a goal or two with a participant, but not return to the goal to access progress until months later.
+Without being able to visual the goal and have it be “top of mind”, forward progress towards the desired results is difficult for anyone to achieve, let alone those dealing with the toxic stress of poverty.

 If you are one of the many programs that has adopted a goal-oriented coaching methodology such as GPDR/R (Goal, Plan, Do Review/Revise), Goal4It!, FCC (Family Centered Coaching) or MyGoals then let me congratulate you for your efforts.
 Your staff is already practicing goal setting and so you know firsthand the impact it has on achieving self-sufficiency.